Doub

-The Maryland Doubs
+Maryland Doubs

 John Jacob Doub (aka Jacob) (February 27, 1744 – 1824) was born in Minfeld, and moved to the new world with his parents, John Nicholas Doub and Anna Maria König.
 He then moved into Maryland from Pennsylvania, and died in Frederick Co., Maryland.
 The Maryland branch settled first in Frederick, Maryland, then further into frontier Maryland, starting in the early 18th century.
 Several early Doubs were active land speculators in Frederick, and their names are mentioned on many colonial-era deeds.
 Jacob Doub married Louisa Bowlus (Paulus) (February 2, 1750 – December 30, 1817), who was born in Frederick Co., Maryland, daughter of Andreas Bowlus and Anna Maria his wife, and who died at Middleton, Frederick Co.
 Together they had seven sons, and two daughters, Rosanna and Catherine: